felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 </p>

 #### Method
+- Calculate each user’s net revenue within 180 days of signup
-- Calculate **180-day LTV** per user by acquisition channel
+- Aggregate 180-day LTV by acquisition channel
-- Aggregate **customer acquisition cost (CAC)** by channel
+- Assign customer acquisition cost (CAC) to users based on acquisition channel and signup date
-- Compute **LTV-to-CAC ratio** as:
+- Aggregate CAC by acquisition channel, excluding users without a matching CAC record
-  180-day LTV ÷ CAC
+- Compute the channel-level LTV-to-CAC ratio as aggregated 180-day LTV divided by aggregated CAC
-- Ratios above **100%** indicate channels that fully recover acquisition cost within 180 days
+- Ratios above 100% indicate that, on average, the channel recovers acquisition cost within 180 days

 #### Key Insights
-- **Referral users fully recover CAC (≈106%)**, making this the most efficient channel.
+- Referral users fully recover acquisition cost within 180 days (≈106%), making this the most efficient channel in this comparison.
-- **Employer partnerships perform well (≈74%)**, but do not fully pay back within 180 days.
+- Employer partnerships recover a large share of CAC (≈74%) but do not fully pay back within 180 days.
-- **Paid ads are highly inefficient (≈12%)**, failing to recover even a fraction of CAC.
+- Paid ads recover only a small portion of CAC within 180 days (≈12%).
-- Organic acquisition delivers scale but lacks direct CAC attribution in this comparison.
-- Overall, growth efficiency is **constrained by over-reliance on paid acquisition**.

-#### **Business Implications**
-- Referral acquisition is capital-efficient and self-sustaining.
-- Employer partnerships are promising but require longer payback horizons.
-- Paid acquisition destroys value at current performance levels.
-- Scaling paid channels without structural improvement increases burn without growth.
+- Organic acquisition is excluded from the LTV-to-CAC comparison due to missing CAC attribution.
+- Large differences in LTV-to-CAC ratios highlight wide variation in acquisition efficiency across channels.

 <br>